-The website reads: “Paro has five types of sensors: tactile, light, hearing, temperature and posture, with which it can perceive people and the context”.
+The website reads: "Paro has five types of sensors: tactile, light, hearing, temperature and posture, with which he can perceive people and the context".
 It also mimics the sounds of baby seals.

 Of course, there are even more playful anti-solitude products coming out of Tokyo.